dutrow/dutrowMarket/README.txt

 2. Provide JUnit tests that verify the extra business logic functionality of eBidbot interfacing with eSales.
 		[INCOMPLETE]
 3. Provide JUnit tests that verify the EJB functionality of eBidbot accessed through its remote interface.
-		[INCOMPLETE]
+		[dutrow.bidbot.ejbclient.OrderMgmtIT]
 4. Perform an end-to-end use case to do the following.
 		This must be demonstrated in an automated JUnit test [dutrowSalesTest/src/test/java/dutrow.sales.ejbclient.EndToEndIT]
-		Then be manually implementable using the Web UI.
+		Then be manually implementable using the Web UI. [ mvn pre-integration-test ]